azitajbigloo/Device-Scheduling/README.md

 - Total job sizes on a batch should not exceed machine capacity.
 - All jobs have the same processing time p.

-## This repository has two compounents:
+## This repository has the following compounents:
-  1. Scheduling and Optimization Algorithms with CPLEX in Java
+  1. Scheduling and Optimization Algorithms with CPLEX in Java (Optimal Approach)
-  2. Simulation Models for Scheduling Medical Devices
+  2. Simulation Models for Scheduling Medical Devices (Simulation Heuristics)
+  3. Dynamic programming Heuristic for the problem (Mathematical Heuristic)